-The SHOM – the French national hydrographic service – is planning to replace most of its aging sea-going assets in the near future and, in this context, a four-week sea trial took place in Brest, on the Atlantic coast of France, in September 2020.
-These trials involved two DriX Unmanned Surface Vessels (USVs), as well as the French Navy hydro-oceanographic vessel Beautemps-Beaupré, in an area very familiar to the SHOM, where major differences between traditional survey methods and autonomously executed surveys could easily be spotted and analysed.
+The SHOM – the French national hydrographic service – is planning to replace most of its aging seagoing assets in the near future and, in this context, a four-week sea trial took place in Brest, on the Atlantic coast of France, in September 2020.
+These trials involved two DriX Unmanned Surface Vessels (USVs), as well as the French Navy hydro-oceanographic vessel Beautemps-Beaupré, in an area very familiar to the SHOM, where major differences between traditional survey methods and autonomously executed surveys could be easily spotted and analysed.

 Bathymetric Surveys and Line Keeping

 During a period of two weeks, a single DriX performed hydrographic and geophysical surveys.
 Subsequently, two DriXs operating simultaneously performed the same surveys during a period of ten days.
 The quality of the bathymetry of several of SHOM’s reference surfaces was assessed, ranging from 10m up to 210m in depth, and at different speeds.
 The survey sites were at the “Fosse d’Ouessant” with a depth of around 200m, the “Pierres Noires” at 60m, the “Carré Renard” at 20m and the Bay of Douarnenez at 10m.

 At the same time, a survey was performed by the RV’s own manned hydrographic launches.
 This allowed a direct comparison between two assets fitted with the same Kongsberg EM2040C and performing in the same environmental conditions.